Kallaen/EmployeeWare/README.md

-Simple 3-tier application for managing employees at your workplace.
+Simple 3-tier CRUD application made with Java/Java SWING for managing employees at your workplace.